-To register a design
+To Register a Design

 - Log in to our online Design Registration Portal.
 For additional information on how to create an account, see How to Register.

-- Select and complete the applicable webform
+- Select and complete the applicable form,

 - Upload and attach all supporting documentation.

-- Design package, drawings, and applicable design requirements, as per CSA B44 requirements for Layout Drawing and Layout Data
+- Design package, drawings, and applicable design requirements, as per CSA B44 requirements for Layout Drawing and Layout Data,

 - Seismic design criteria shall be recorded onto the Layout Drawing and Layout Data and must be authenticated by a Licensed Professional Engineer of British Columbia.

 All applications must be submitted through the Design Registration Portal or they will be rejected.

 All designs must meet the requirements of the applicable code.
 Licensed contractors can prepare and submit the application, however a professional engineer must review the application content and prepare a Qualified Professional Declaration, prior to the application being submitted.

 Learn more about what is considered a major alteration or minor alteration by reviewing the applicable directive.
 This directive also outlines the assessment type, whether a physical inspection is necessary or if submission of a declaration is permitted.